klust/SupercomputersForStarters/docs/4_Storage/4_05_To_remember.md

 a lot of small files would otherwise be read in, but of course it requires adapting the code to use such a library rather than the functions calls to read from the file system.
+You can think of such libraries as creating a hierarchy to manage the complexity: the file system manages datasets as a single file for each dataset, and the file library creates a kind of a file system in the application to store the different data objects that compose the dataset, also in a format that can be optimised for that specific dataset.

 Another remark that we have not yet really discussed is that it is not a good idea to read or write numeric data in text (ASCII or UTF) format.
 There is hardly a portability